 It is not possible to short without leverage.
 If you take margin out of the equation, selling an asset just to buy it back later still leaves you with the asset in your balances.
 While holding the asset you remain exposed to the market — that is, vulnerable to further changes in price.

 Selling on margin lets you capitalize from the downward price movement because your market exposure (at least to the base currency) ends when the position is closed.
 You would remain exposed to the profit currency, typically the quote currency.
-If the quote currency is fiat (eg. USD, EUR) this is a non-issue, since most of the big fiat currencies are very stable.
+If the quote currency is fiat (eg. USD, EUR) this is a non-issue, since most of the big fiat currencies are consistently valued (when compared to cryptocurrencies).

 The objective of a long position is to buy an asset while the price is low, then sell it for a profit when the price of the asset rises.